Still 'Pretty Damn Mad' Protesters Unite In Second Annual Women's March

 Many marchers on Saturday broke out their pink "pussyhats" from last year.
 It was a reference to Trump's lewd remarks that emerged shortly before the presidential election when he bragged about grabbing women's genitals in a 2005 Access Hollywood recording.

-This year, the marches come in the midst of the #MeToo movement, a worldwide reckoning of sexual assault and harassment.
+This year, the marches come in the midst of the #MeToo movement, a worldwide reckoning on sexual assault and harassment.

 In Rome, several hundred women gathered downtown and listened to Asia Argento.
-The Italian actress, one of Harvey Weinstein's first accusers, said the Hollywood producer engaged in transgressions ranging from harassment to rape.
+The Italian actress, one of producer Harvey Weinstein's first accusers, said the Hollywood producer engaged in transgressions ranging from harassment to rape.

 "I'd like to see how many of you today acknowledge that you have put up with abuse, by raising your hands.
 And not just sexual.
 Abuse of power.
 Because we are women, because we don't have power," Argento said, reports The New York Times.
 Numerous people in the crowd raised their hands.